lime-n/Financial-Statistics/README.md

 **Skills**:
 1. Familiarity with multiprocessing and threading capabilities to boost code efficiency.
 2. Collecting output from executable programmes using pythons `subprocessor`.
-3. Uploading the output into an SQL database.
+3. Uploading the output into a SQL database.

 Future Updates:
 1. Machine learning models to forecast pricing estimates